 Carolyn graduated from the University of Wisconsin-Whitewater with a bachelor's degree in International Relations and a minor in Spanish.
 She attended the USC School of Policy, Planning, and Development, and graduated with a Master of Public Administration in 2007.
 She enjoys being a resident of the University Park neighborhood in South Los Angeles, where she and her husband have resided since 2001.

-Ruth Cornejo is the Administrative Assistant, to CTM Executive Director, Lucy Hood.
-Ruth also is responsible for organizing special events, such as the bi-annual Executive Round Table, logistics to the Executive Education programs, as well as all other on-campus programs.
+Ruth Cornejo is CTM’s Center coordinator.
+In that capacity, Ruth is responsible for organizing special events, such as the bi-annual Executive Round Table, logistics for CTM’s Executive Education programs, as well as all other on-campus programs.
 She also currently coordinates with CTM student staff and supports the CTM office with general Administrative duties.

 Prior working at CTM, Ruth worked with USC catering and hospitality services and has spent over 20 years working in the administrative field.
 She's worked with such organizations as the California Restaurant Association and the California Jewelers Association, where she was responsible for the logistics of the Pacific Jewelry Show.
 Ruth has also worked in the human resources, accounting and event planning.